alan-turing-institute/prompto/README.md

 ├── .env
 ```

-The completed experiment file will contain the responses from the OpenAI API for the specific model in each prompt in the input file in `data/output/openai/DD-MM-YYYY-hh-mm-ss-completed-openai.jsonl` where `DD-MM-YYYY-hh-mm-ss` is the timestamp of when the input file was created.
+The completed experiment file will contain the responses from the OpenAI API for the specific model in each prompt in the input file in `data/output/openai/DD-MM-YYYY-hh-mm-ss-completed-openai.jsonl` where `DD-MM-YYYY-hh-mm-ss` is the timestamp of when the experiment file started to be processed.

 For a more detailed walkthrough on using `prompto` with the OpenAI API, see the [`openai` example](examples/openai).